 How to Clear Your Cache - In This Guide

 How Do I Clear My Browser History?

-There are several ways to clear your browser history, but it's all dependent on the electronic you use.
-Let's begin with the iPhone.
+There are several ways to delete browser history, but it's all dependent on the device you use.
+Let's begin with how to clear iPhone caches.

 How to Clear Browser History on iPhone

 The iPhone naturally relies on the Safari browser.
-To delete your browser history:
+To delete browser history in Safari:

-3. Press onto "Clear History and Website Data"
+3. Press on "Clear History and Website Data".

-Like with cookies, clearing your history from Safari won't change your AutoFill information.
+Like with cookies, clearing your history from the Safari browser won't change your AutoFill information.

 How to Clear Browser History on Android